TrystanLea/blog/pages/en/gwynedd_en.md

 | Biomass for biogas | ~5 GWh/yr [5] | 170 GWh/yr | 3% |
 | Biomass for liquid fuels | 49.2 GWh/yr [2] | 200 GWh/yr | 25% |

-While we have made more progress on the supply side than the demand side, there's clearly still a long way to go here as well.

 **Additional storage infrastructure is required to provide a complete working energy system** that matches demand for every hour of every day.
 Gwynedd's share of national storage requirements based on the ZeroCarbonBritain model would very roughly be: 370 MWh high efficiency electricity storage, 50 MW of electrolysis, 40 GWh of hydrogen storage, 120 GWh of e-methane storage, 120 MW of backup gas turbine capacity.
 These are indicative figures to provide a more complete picture of what the model suggests is required [3].
 We do already have two large pump hydro storage schemes: Dinorwig and Ffestiniog which have a combined storage capacity of 10.5 GWh and there is another proposed project at Glyn Rhonwy.

 **The following chart shows the recent historic generation output from renewable energy in Gwynedd.** Extrapolating a linear trend suggests 465 GWh/yr of generation in 2050 or about 32% of the ZeroCarbonBritain based scenario value.
 At this rate of renewable deployment (+9.5 GWh/yr), it would take ~130 years to reach 1434 GWh/yr or 250 years to reach the higher demand scenario if the goal was to meet Gwynedd energy demand from within Gwynedd.